Classification of Convergent OPE Channels for Lorentzian CFT Four-Point Functions: Classifying the Lorentzian configurations

-We see from figure \ref{fig:timeorderedcurve} that $z>1$, $0<\bar{z}<1$ at the final point, which implies that the configuration (\ref{config:ex1}) is in class T. The curve of $z$ variable crosses $(-\infty,0)$ from below, which gives $N_t=-1$.
+We see from figure \ref{fig:timeorderedcurve} that $z>1$, $0<\bar{z}<1$ at the final point, which implies that the configuration (\ref{config:ex1}) is in class T (i.e.\,only the t-channel OPE has a chance to converge).
+The curve of $z$ variable crosses $(-\infty,0)$ from below, which gives $N_t=-1$.
 So the t-channel OPE (the only undetermined case by table \ref{table:class}) is not convergent.
-Thus, as already mentioned, there is no convergent OPE channel for the four-point function at the configuration (\ref{config:ex1}).
+Thus, as already mentioned, there is no convergent OPE channel for the four-point function at this causal ordering.
+This example shows that not all time-ordered correlation functions have a convergent OPE channel.